TheBrianGuy/EasySWFSender/README.md

 * Make custom forms for your static websites without writing server side code
 * Use with multiple static websites
 * Easily add and remove Formroutes
+* Formroutes use an auto-generated unique key instead of email for added security
 * Easy to follow code for upgrading or customizing

 ## Pic's